New Student Orientation

 - Business and Industry Outreach & Customized Training

 - Non-credit continuing education and Continuing Education Units (CEU)

 - Extended Learning Opportunities

 ACE also actively seeks and creates opportunities for WSU to be a significant contributor to the business and economic development of our service regions.

-The Adult Entry Program for undergraduate students serves the educational needs of adult learners starting or returning to college.
-The program is for adults who want to pursue an Associate in Arts or a baccalaureate degree.
-This program is designed for applicants with a high school diploma or GED who have been out of high school for a minimum of four years.
-If the student has attended a post-secondary school there must be a minimum of one year since last enrollment.
+The Adult Entry Process for undergraduate students serves the educational needs of adult learners starting or returning to college.
+The process adults who want to pursue an Associate in Arts or a baccalaureate degree alternative admission criteria and is designed for applicants with a high school diploma or GED who have been out of high school for a minimum of four years.
+If the student has attended a post-secondary school, there must be a minimum of one year since their last enrollment.
 For more information, contact Adult & Continuing Education or Admissions.